neelxie/neelxie/README.md

 :wave: I am Derrick; curiosity has always been a precursor of my passion.
 I am fascinated at how things fit and work together mostly on the web, since am a curious mind, reading and learning are like living to me.
 I love unconventional things.

 💬 I am an ex-Andela Software Engineer that has experience working in a full stack and DevOps role, I have spent the last years building accessible responsive user-facing UIs, APIs and documentation in the latest technologies.
+My expertise has been in medical research, cloud computing and machine learning, education fields.

 🌱 I am also a mentor on 2 different platforms.
 I am curious and interested in the solutions that blockchain can help us solve hence my interest in web3.